 Giving Compass' Take:

-• In this story from Smithsonian, author Brigit Katz discusses a recent study from researchers at Cornell which says that nearly 45 percent of Americans have a close family member who has been incarcerated.
+- Brigit Katz discusses a study from researchers at Cornell which shows that nearly 45 percent of Americans have a close family member who has been incarcerated.

-• To learn about the dangers of increasing incarceration rates, click here.
+- Learn about the dangers of increasing incarceration rates.

 When researchers at Cornell University set out to discover how many Americans have a close relative who has spent time in jail or prison, they were shocked to find that the rate clocked in at nearly 45 percent—around double what the team was expecting.
 Writing in the journal Socius: Sociological Research for a Dynamic World, the researchers say that “having a family member incarcerated is a ubiquitous experience in the United States,” one that reflects the reality of living in a country with unmatched incarceration rates.

 As Gizmodo’s George Dvorsky reports, the new study is considered “the most thorough of its kind to date.”
 The research is based on a nationally representative survey of 4,041 people.
 Field staff recruited some participants in person, which helped them contact groups that can be otherwise hard to reach, like young adults, people of lower socioeconomic status and people without internet access.
 Surveys were conducted in English and Spanish.